 But one thing is sure.
 The longer you repeat the behavior, the easier it’ll be to make it stick.

-Related: What happens if you miss a day of your habit?
+Related: What is a habit?

 What determines how many days it takes to build a habit?